fact-benchmark/factbenchmark/how.md

 ## Introduction

-FactBenchmark allows researchers in the field to share check-worthy claims, make evaluations of their veracity and be scored as to their timeliness and accuracy.
+FactBenchmark aims to allow researchers in the field to share check-worthy claims, make evaluations of their veracity and be scored as to their timeliness and accuracy.

 We use a Bayesian model to jointly evaluate the truth of claims and (at the same time) the skill of the agents evaluating the claim.
 As explained on the <a href="/model">model</a> page, jointly modeling these two latent variables allows a principled approach to the problem of assigning reputation vs truth.
 A well known paper that uses a similar approach is <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing the Answers</a>.

 As per our <a href="/manifesto">manifesto</a> all data posted to the benchmark is made public, building up a useful dataset for current and future researchers in the field.

+### Eh?

+Was that explanation too abstract?
+Sorry.
+Let's spell it out in a more straight forward way.

+- We provide you a series of tagged claims (or articles) and you rate them as true, false, or in between.

+<i>We calculate a score for how well your responses correspond to the eventual consensus and provide your account an overall position in the leaderboard.
+Earlier, more 'accurate' responses earn more points.
+Obviously not everyone agrees on what is true and false which is where our bayesian method for handling consensus kicks in.
+As explained in more detail below.</i>

+- You can also respond to claims as non-falsfiable, not important or otherwise 'not checkworthy'.

+<i>It is our intention to ensure a steady stream of 'check worthy' claims in any benchmark.
+However we also understand that the decisions as to finding and deciding what claims are 'worth checking' is also an important part of the process.
+For that reason we also include this step in the same transparent decision making process as above and invite any agent to submit check worthy claims and earn a seperate reputation that way.</i>

+- All data is made available, in perpetuity for researchers.

+<i>Data is made available in multiple download forms and we hope to build up a useful benchmarking resource.
+To be 100% clear, some submissions are kept hidden for a 24hr 'escrow' period but after that period all data, per our manifesto, is and always will be made available as open data in a non-revokable way.</i>

 ### Our contribution